-In 2013, Priscilla designed and launched ECT’s Institute for Arts Integration, a professional training program for educators, funded by the National Endowment for the Arts.
-In 2011, Priscilla presented a TEDx talk entitled The Moment of Inspiration for the Pioneer Valley TEDx conference at Amherst College.
+In 2013, Priscilla designed and launched ECT’s Institute for Arts Integration, a professional training program for teachers, teaching artists, community-based educators, and pre-service college students, funded by the National Endowment for the Arts.
+In 2011, she presented a TEDx Talk entitled The Moment of Inspiration for Pioneer Valley TEDx at Amherst College.

-Priscilla has created numerous arts integration initiatives to enhance academic achievement in public schools, including The Creative Classrooms Initiative, From Page to Stage, Living History, and Science through the Arts.
-She has taught Professional Development workshops for many city-wide school systems in Massachusetts and Connecticut, as well as the Wang Center in Boston, the Smithsonian’s Discovery Theater in Washington D.C., the History Institute at the University of Massachusetts, Forty Carrots Family Center in Sarasota, FL, and the Hampshire Educational Collaborative, in Northampton, MA.
-Priscilla was founding faculty at the Arts in Education Center in Amherst, MA, and the Drama Studio in Springfield, MA.
+Priscilla has created numerous arts integration initiatives to enhance academic achievement in public schools.
+She has taught Professional Development workshops for many district-wide school systems in Massachusetts and Connecticut, as well as the Wang Center in Boston, the Smithsonian Institution in Washington D.C., the History Institute at the University of Massachusetts, and the Collaborative for Educational Services in Northampton, MA.
+She has collaborated on the development of several Teacher Training Institutes with numerous partners, with funding from the National Endowment for the Humanities and Teaching American History grants.
+She is adjunct faculty at the University of Hartford and Westfield State University.

 Who We Are